 -- Create a user.
 CREATE USER <user_name> WITH PASSWORD '<password>'; -- Grant the superuser privilege.
 ALTER USER <user_name> WITH SUPERUSER;Method 2: High-privilege account provided by the cloud vendor (for RDS PostgreSQL).

-RDS PostgreSQL instances of different cloud vendors do not allow the creation of real superusers, but provide high-privilege accounts with equivalent permissions.
+RDS PostgreSQL instances of different cloud vendors do not allow the creation of real superusers, but provide high-privilege accounts with equivalent privileges.

 Alibaba Cloud RDS PostgreSQL: The database user must have the